jduar/static_page_generator/README.md

 In order to have text sections, create a `pages` directory at the root directory.
 Any markdown document palced inside will be converted to HTML and its name will be used as a section name.

-In order to have image gallery sections, create a `images` directory at the root directory.
-Any directory inside it with groups of images will be rendered into a section with an image gallery.
+In order to have image gallery sections, create a `images\pictures` directory structure at the root directory.
+All pictures within it will be separated into sections by their keyword data.

 There is a base layout template and CSS styling inside `template`.